Darksel0/ddos/README.md

 if show any ad after ads put target web and click start attack button

-very important: attack webpage must active inbackground dont change browser tab
+very important: attack webpage must active in background dont change browser tab

 if you active other tab in browser  the attack  stops

-I have obfuscated the codes to hide the exploit attack method